jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 ![Example of terminal message with red text color](../assets/images/examples/color_custom_text_red.png)

 ## Humanised Sequences
 This is also why it's convenient to use Colorist instead of manually writing raw ANSI escape codes.
 The `Color` class will generate the ANSI escape sequences and keep the code readable.
-This example generates the same terminal as above:
+This example generates the same terminal output as above:

 ```python
 from colorist import Color